BYLAWS of the League of Women Voters of Tompkins County

 Section 3.
 Action by the Annual Meeting.

-Recommendations for program submitted by voting members two months prior to the annual meeting but not included in the proposed program recommended by the Board may be considered by the annual meeting provided that:
+c.
+A majority of voting members present and voting at the annual meeting shall be required for adoption of subjects in the proposed program as presented to the annual meeting by the board. d.
+Recommendations for program submitted by voting members two months prior to the annual meeting but not included in the proposed program recommended by the board may be considered by the annual meeting provided that:

-a. the annual meeting shall order consideration by a majority vote, and
+i. the annual meeting shall order consideration by a majority vote,

-b. the annual Meeting shall adopt the item by a 2/3 vote.
+ii. the annual meeting shall adopt the item by a 2/3 vote.

 Section 4.
 Member Action.

-Members may act in the name of the LWVTC only when authorized to do so by the Board.
+Members may act in the name of the League only when authorized to do so by the board.

 Section 5.
 Local League Action.